SuperOfficeDocs/superoffice-docs/docs/en/service/config/set-up-facebook-integration.md

 ![x -screenshot][img1]

-## Add new Facebook inbox in Service
+## Add new Facebook inbox in Requests

-You need to configure Service to retrieve messages from Facebook using the application you just created.
+You need to configure Requests to retrieve messages from Facebook using the application you just created.
 Make sure that you are either logged out of Facebook, or logged in with the same user you used when creating the application.
 Failing to do so will result in incorrect behavior.

 1. Go to Settings->E-mail and click the **New Facebook application** icon.